Brasília Brazil Temple

 Groundbreaking ceremony held on 26 September 2020; estimated to be completed in 2023

 Announcement:2 April 2017

-The site for the Brasília Brazil Temple is located in the northern section of the city near an arm of Paranoá Lake, as communicated to members by local priesthood leaders.
+The site for the Brasília Brazil Temple is located in the northern section of the city near an arm of Paranoá Lake.

 Brasília is Brazil's beautiful national capital, renowned for its unique architecture.
 More than 1.3 million members of the Church live in Brazil, more than any nation in the world other than the United States and Mexico.
 The Brasília Brazil Temple will bring the blessings of the temple closer to the thousands of members living in Brazil's vast interior.
 There are five stakes in the immediate Brasília area with five additional nearby stakes and more in the surrounding region.

 The Brasília Brazil Temple will be the tenth temple built in Brazil.

 - The Church of Jesus Christ of Latter-day Saints News Release, "Ground Broken for Brasília Brazil Temple ," 26 Sept.
 2020.

 - "President Monson Announces Five New Temples," The Church of Jesus Christ of Latter-day Saints News Release, 2 Apr.
 2017.